dxaen/pytorch-creditcard-ocr/README.md

 ```
 python3 run_ocr_demo.py --video_file ./test_videos/amex.mp4
 ```
-#### To run the demo on the frames from you webcam, use the following
+#### To run the demo on the frames from your webcam, use the following
 Place your card infront of the webcam.

 ```